playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 </template>
 ```

-Now when we throw an error inside a child component, like so:
+Now, when we throw an error inside a child component, like so:

 ```vue
 <!-- Child.vue -->